advancedcsg-open/action-ccq/README.md

 ### Secrets

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarCloud.
-You can generate a token on your [Security page in SonarCloud](https://sonarcloud.io/account/security/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.

 ## Do not use this GitHub action if you are in the following situations